 Examples of observations

-Presentation of the new Version 4.0 of the ECA Guide The new version 4.0 of the ECA guide has recently been released.
-The presentation will introduce the guide itself and the changes in the new version.
-Among other things a chapter on semi-automated visual inspection has been added.
+Presentation of the new Version 5.0 of the ECA Guide The presentation will introduce the guide itself and the changes in the new version 5.0.
+Among other things a chapter on difficultto-inspect items has been added.
 Also, the description of uninterrupted inspection times & breaks in manual visual inspection has been adapted.
-And the Annex 1 requirement for ‘performance checks at regular intervals throughout the batch’ for AV inspection was taken into account.
+And the Annex 1 requirement for ‘Performance checks at regular intervals throughout the batch’ for AV inspection was taken into Account.

 Semiautomated Inspection – Advantages and Risks